Lysxia/bluefin-algae/README.md

 An algebraic effect library is basically a free monad library with support for extensible effects.

-Effect handlers---the core primitive of algebraic effects---are conceptually folds of trees, aka.
+Effect handlers—the core primitive of algebraic effects—are conceptually folds of trees, aka.
 [`iter` in free](https://hackage.haskell.org/package/free-5.2/docs/Control-Monad-Free.html)
 or [`cata` in recursion-schemes](https://hackage.haskell.org/package/recursion-schemes-5.2.2.5/docs/Data-Functor-Foldable.html#v:cata).

-Effect systems---such as Bluefin---enable combinations of effects within a single parameterized monad.
+Effect systems—such as Bluefin—enable combinations of effects within a single parameterized monad.
 Bluefin Algae seamlessly integrates with Bluefin's infrastructure in order to compose algebraic effects.